smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.10.7 - 2025-03-24
+We are beginning our phased rollout of us-street-api 5.10.7.
+This process is scheduled to be completed by 2025-03-26 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED
+- Improved handling of secondary floor addresses.

 ## 5.10.4 - 2025-03-14

 ### FIXED